dibyendumajumdar/dmr_c/README.md

 In the example above, we check if there is a compiled function named `'TestNano'`.
 If it is then we invoke it.

+Note that you can supply optimzation option `-O<n>` to the compiler.
+The setting of `0` disables optimization, `1` enables some optimizations, and `2` is the highest level with additional optimizations enabled.
+Some programs may fail to compile with level `2` at present.

 #### Limitations of OMR JIT backend

+* You cannot have static or global data in JIT code
 * String literals are not supported as they require static storage
 * Computed gotos are not supported
-* Bitfield access is implemented but not well tested (one of the test fails)
+* Bitfield access is implemented but not well tested - the sign of bitfield values is a problem.
-* Passing local (automatic) storage scalar values by reference (i.e. through a pointer) may cause subsequent code to not realize that the value may have changed
+* Passing local (automatic) storage scalar values by reference (i.e. through a pointer) may cause subsequent code to not realize that the value may have changed; this is being worked on and a tentative fix is in place, but testing shows that this still fails under `-O2`.
-* Calling functions through function pointers is not yet supported
-* Aggregate initializers are not supported
+* Aggregate initializers are not supported as yet - mainly because we need to zero initialize any values not explicitly assigned, and this is not done yet.
 * The `va_arg` mechanism is not supported
-* Recursive function calls are not possible at present due to the way functions are resolved
+* Recursive function calls are not possible at present due to the way functions are resolved; OMRJIT supports recursive calls so I expect to add these at some point in the future.
-* You cannot have static or global data in JIT code
 * String initializers are not supported
 * There has been limited amount of testing of this backend, so expect it to fail!
 See the tests in [tests/omrjit](https://github.com/dibyendumajumdar/dmr_c/tree/master/tests/omrjit) for examples of what works.
+* Note that a version of the OMRJIT backend is being used in the [Ravi](https://github.com/dibyendumajumdar/ravi) project.
+  It is my plan to make this the main JIT backend for Ravi.

 ### Using the NanoJIT backend